Pipeline Basics

 Common Errors

-If the Unit Test job fails for any reason, the code coverage reporter will not be produced, and code coverage will be considered 0%.
+If the unit-test job fails for any reason, the code coverage reporter will not be produced, and code coverage will be considered 0%.

 Unit tests should not require external services (e.g., databases, authentication, and s3 buckets).
 For reference, refer to the following: